ankitaa06/alert-tuning-tool/README.md

 # Alert Tuning Tool
 The Alert Tuning Tool helps you understand the effect of changes in specific metrics.
 It allows you to query the Kusto database for scorecards.....

-## Code Design:
-ChemBDDB is developed in the Python 3 programming language and uses MySQL, Flask to set up a SQL database using pymysql.
-It uses OpenBabel and its Python extension, Pybel for handling molecules.
-The development follows a strictly modular and object-oriented design to make the overall code as flexible and versatile as possible.

 ## Documentation:
 Alert-tuning-tool documentation can be found here https://alert-tuning-tool.readthedocs.io/en/latest/index.html